Cealgair/cealgairs-ct-downloader/windows/readme.txt

   Now you'll need to edit three of the files provided with this toolser. "path-to-disc-root.txt" should contain the path to the directory we've called "new", ending with a /.
 Similarly, "path-to-wbz-converter.txt" should contain the path to the directory of WBZ Converter (the one that contains "convert-WBZ-to-SZS.sh" among other stuff).
 Also, "path-to-lecode-build.txt" should contain the path to the file "lecode-*.bin", where "*" can be "JAP", "KOR", "PAL" or "USA" depending on the version of the disc you have.

-  Finally, you'll probably need to give yourself the permission to execute the various programs.
+  Then, you'll probably need to give yourself the permission to execute the various programs.
 To do so, run the following command:

-  chmod u+x autoremove bmg builder ct-downloader icons patch bin/generate-icons
+  chmod u+x autoremove bmg builder ct-downloader icons patch bin/generate-icons bin/icons-setup

+  Finally, you will also need to run bin/icons-setup once.

   If you want to give the very same permissions to everyone that uses your computer, just replace "u+x" with "a+x".